mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ![](/assets/images/blox_ex2.png)

 Ah yes, ret2.
 Now that we know what tetrominos they want in those positions, it's just a matter of getting the right blocks in the right order.
 Since the program initialized with the seed:
-`srand(1);` we kno that each sequence of tetrominos will repeat.
+`srand(1);` we know that each sequence of tetrominos will repeat.
 For us, this happened after 8 tires.
 We simply recorded these modes once using their builtin keylogger:

 ![](/assets/images/blox_ex3.png)